Jiaqing Emperor Yong Yan — Monarch that Followed The Doctrine of The Golden Mean

-Until Yong Yan was a teenager, his two older brothers who were highly appreciated by his father all passed away, he started to be considered and educated as the heir of the Qing Empire.
+Hence, when he was 13, Yong Yan started to be considered and educated as to the heir of the Qing Empire.

-Yong Yan was a polite, knowledgeable, and righteous person; he got the throne from his father when he was 36 years old, but achieved actual power until his father passed away three years later.
+A few decades later, Yong Yan got the throne from his father when he was 36 years old, but achieved actual power until his father passed away three years later.

-Yong Yan (1760 - 1820), also respected as Qing Ren Zong or Jia Qing Emperor, soon realized that his father left to him an empire with a big fancy outfit, but an empty and corrupted inside.
+After Yong Yan, now the Jiaqing Emperor, obtained centralized power, he soon realized that his father left to him an empire with a fancy outfit, but an empty and corrupted inside.

 Sometimes, repairing a rotted empire was as difficult as building a new one.

-Unlike his father, Yong Yan, now the Jia Qing Emperor, was a diligent, frugal and caring monarch.
-He finally stopped Literary Inquisitions and released many officials who were captured under his father’s reign, because of their sayings.
+Unlike his father, Jiaqing Emperor was quite frugal and caring.
+He finally stopped Literary Inquisitions and released many officials that were imprisoned, during the Qianlong Emperor's reign, because of their sayings.

-Also, there were many documents that recorded his carings about his officials and civilians, especially the elders.
+Also, many documents recorded his caring behaviors and words to officials and civilians, especially the elders.

-In the following decades, Jia Qing Emperor diligently dealt with embezzlement, like a fire extinguisher; however, his kind personality and his father’s administration system already set some unbeatable obstacles.
+In the following decades, Jiaqing Emperor diligently dealt with corruption, like a fire extinguisher; however, his kind personality and his father’s administration system already set some unbeatable obstacles.

-Consequently, he had never fundamentally solved corruption as his grandfather Emperor Ying Zhen did before, though he already did a much better job than his luxurious father.
+Consequently, he had never fundamentally solved corruption as his grandfather Yongzheng Emperor did before.

-In his father’s late years, many types of rebellions showed up frequently; the situation has gotten even worse since the first year of his ruling.
+In his father’s late years, many types of uprisings showed up frequently, and the situation had gotten even worse since the first year of Jiaqing’s reign.

-Just like corrupted and incapable officials, new rebel armies kept arising while old ones were defeated.
+Just like corrupted and incapable officials, new rebel armies kept rising while old ones were defeated.

 The most unbelievable rebel was initiated by a religion-oriented organization.

-One day, Jia Qing Emperor was outside of Beijing, holding a hunting ceremony.
-Then around only 200 people, supported by some eunuch believers, rushed into the Forbidden City and almost occupied this big royal palace.
+One day, when the Jiaqing Emperor was outside of Beijing and holding a hunting ceremony, around only 200 people, supported by some eunuch believers, rushed into the Forbidden City and almost occupied this big royal palace.

-The current crown prince Min Ning fought bravely and led his soldiers defeated the invaders.
+His oldest son Min Ning fought bravely and led his soldiers to defeat the invaders.
 Soon, this organization, also defined as a “cult”, was cruelly perished.

-Then Jia Qing Emperor published an article of self criticize, claiming he was responsible for those chaos and unprecedented ridiculous incidents in the history of China.
+Then, the Jiaqing Emperor published an article on self criticizes, claiming that he was responsible for those chaos and unprecedented, ridiculous incidents.

-In a stable dynasty, having the royal palace being invaded by 200 civilians was quite shocking; this was a farce that had never happened in the previous Chinese dynasties.
+In a stable dynasty, having the royal palace being invaded by 200 civilians was quite shocking; this was a farce that had never happened in the previous history of China.

-Jia Qing Emperor was an ambitious, hard working, and caring emperor who was stuck in a frame, or even a cage, that his father and the system set for him.
+Jiaqing Emperor was an ambitious, hard-working, and caring emperor who was stuck in a frame, even a cage that his father and the system set for him.

-He wanted to make his empire better, but afraid of jumping out of the middle-of-the-road.
+He wanted to make his empire better but had been afraid of jumping out of the middle-of-the-road.

-Besides having stopped the Literary Inquisitions and fought against corruption, he followed most of his father’s systems and politics.
+Besides having stopped the Literary Inquisitions and fought against corruption, he followed most of his father’s systems and policies.

 When one couldn’t think out of the frame, then probably he couldn’t achieve more than this cage.

-Therefore, Jia Qing Emperor didn’t make any obvious improvements to his empire, though he had diligently implemented many repair works.
+Therefore, the Jiaqing Emperor didn’t make any obvious improvements to his empire, though he had diligently implemented many repair works.

-The Qing Empire kept rotting inside, while the fancy outside kept fading away.
+The Qing Empire kept rotting inside, while the fabulous outside kept fading away.

 You Might Also Like: